harismexis/android-earthquakes/README.md

 ### Technologies

-The project is written in Kotlin and uses Clean Architecture + MVVM \
-Some frameworks & libraries have been used i.e. JetPack (Coroutines, LiveData, Room, ViewModel), Retrofit, Gson, Dagger, Mockito-kotlin, Mockk, Espresso.
+Kotlin, Clean Architecture + MVVM, JetPack, Coroutines, LiveData, Room, ViewModel, Retrofit, Gson, Dagger, Mockito-kotlin, Mockk, Espresso.

 ### Tests

-The project contains Unit Tests and Instrumented Tests.
+The project contains Unit & Instrumented Tests.
 Some network responses from real JSON data have been used for mocking the network call responses and database items.
 The Tests share common resources under the sharedTest folder.